 The Family Court may ask for more information.

 The Family Court will usually give the people involved a copy of the plan and any other documents filed at the review.
-The Family Court will tell you what you need to do if you agree with the plan or if they don’t agree with the plan.
+The Family Court will tell you what you need to do if you agree with the plan or if you don’t agree with the plan.
 There are no fees to do this.

 This page was last updated: